Overview

 Relative rest is when you rest the injured part of your body, but continue to exercise the other parts of your body.

-It can help to reduce activities on your feet, such as walking or running for a long time.
+It can help to reduce the activities you do on your feet, such as walking or running for a long time.
 You can keep fit by doing other types of exercise, such as cycling or swimming.

 Pain relief